 Hang Ngang

-Hang Ngang is a one-way street which measures 152 meters long.
-It bridges Hang Dao Street and Hang Duong Street to form one of the busiest market places of Hanoi and typical of the Old Quarter.
-The street predominantly traded textile products made in Vietnam or China in the old time together with tea and tobacco.
-It’s now reserved for walks every night in the weekends.
+Hang Ngang is a one-way street that spans 152 meters, connecting Hang Dao Street and Hang Duong Street to form one of the busiest marketplaces in Hanoi, exemplary of the Old Quarter.
+Historically, the street traded textile products made in Vietnam and China along with tea and tobacco.
+Today, it transforms into a pedestrian walkway every weekend evening, drawing in crowds looking to explore its vibrant atmosphere.

 History

-Formerly belonged to Dong Tho Ward, Tho Xuong District, Hang Ngang is one of the oldest streets in the Hanoi’s Old Quarter.
-During the Le Dynasty, many Chinese-Vietnamese immigrants from Guangdong came here to settle and do their business.
-The street was called Viet Dong at the time.
+Previously part of Dong Tho Ward in Tho Xuong District, Hang Ngang is one of the oldest streets in Hanoi’s Old Quarter.
+During the Le Dynasty, a significant number of Chinese-Vietnamese immigrants from Guangdong settled here and conducted their business, naming the street Viet Dong at the time.

-Today, Hang Ngang Street is a bustling trading area of Hanoi, especially at night which is filled with a variety of shops selling all kinds of clothes from jeans to suites and blouses.
+Today, Hang Ngang Street thrives as a bustling trading area, particularly in the evenings, filled with diverse shops offering everything from jeans to suits and blouses.

 What to see